scalabridge/curriculum/CONTRIBUTING-detailed-instruction.md

 	Press `Enter` and git will create your local clone
     ```

-5. Add the scalabridge repository as a remote to facilitate synchronizing with it before making changes:
+5. Link the Github (remote) version of the repository with your local version so it will synchronize before you make changes:
-	1. On GitHub, navigate to the scalabridge/curriculum repository.
+	1. On GitHub, navigate to the [scalabridge/curriculum](https://github.com/scalabridge/curriculum) repository.
 	2. Under the repository name, to the right, click **Clone or download**.
 	3. In the **Clone with HTTPs** section, click the "Copy to clipboard" icon to copy the clone URL for the repository.
 	4. On Linux or Mac, open a `terminal`, on Windows open `Git Bash`.
 From the prompt, if needed, change the working directory to the location of your local repository.